VanshS-21/CityPulse/docs/FAQ.md

 A: Location detection issues:

 **Browser Permissions:**
-1. Check if location access is allowed for citypulse.example.com
+1. Check if location access is allowed for [your-citypulse-domain]
 2. Look for location icon in address bar
 3. Click and select "Allow"